ocp-workshop-wf/bootcamp/module3/README.md

   -  Edge Route : Which uses `HTTPS` outside the connection between you and OpenShift cluster is Secure, but the connection within the cluster to the pod is insecure.

-  - Passthrough Route: Which is secure on the outside and using the same certificate is seccure on the inside.
+  - Passthrough Route: Which is secure on the outside and using the same certificate is secure on the inside.

-  - Re-encrypt Route: Where we have a different ceritificate on the outside and a different certificate on the inside "they are really complicated and not recommended"
+  - Re-encrypt Route: Where we have a different certificate on the outside and a different certificate on the inside "they are really complicated and not recommended"

 - Route yaml sample
 ```yaml